 Gifted Licensure Endorsement

-The Iowa Board of Education Examiners is the agency responsible for providing leadership in practitioner licensure, and practitioner rights, responsibilities, practices, and ethics.
+The Iowa Board of Education Examiners (BOEE) is the agency responsible for providing leadership in practitioner licensure as well as practitioner rights, responsibilities, practices, and ethics.

 Iowa Colleges and Universities offering endorsement courses: